Bob Inglis: Views on climate change

+Opposition to Donald Trump

+In October 2016, Inglis was one of thirty GOP ex-lawmakers to sign a public letter condemning Republican presidential candidate Donald Trump.
+He had previously said, in a May 2016 interview with Chris Hayes, that "under no circumstances" could he vote for Trump.
+Commenting on Trump's campaign after the election, Inglis said: "It's one thing to represent people and give a voice to their fears.
+It is quite another to amplify those fears—that is surely the worst possible kind of leadership.
+It's demagoguery.
+The real sadness for me is that we knew it, and yet we voted for it.
+In a very real sense, the whole country has lost this election."

+Six months later, after House Speaker Paul Ryan accused Democrats of partisan bias in calling for Trump's impeachment over the firing of FBI director James Comey, then investigating possible links between Trump's campaign and Russia, Inglis chastised Ryan on Twitter, saying, "you know this isn't true" since Republicans would have had, in his opinion, ample grounds for considering impeachment if a Democratic president had done the things Trump was accused of.
+Reminded that he had, as a member of the House Judiciary Committee, voted to impeach President Bill Clinton in 1998, he said that was "for matters less serious than the ones before us now."

+In 2024, Inglis endorsed Kamala Harris over Trump in the presidential election.
+According to him, if Harris wins, it would be great for the Republican Party, restoring its rationality to be the credible free enterprise, small government party again.

 Awards and honors

 Inglis was the recipient of the 2015 Profile in Courage Award from the John F. Kennedy Library Foundation "for the courage he demonstrated when reversing his position on climate change after extensive briefings with scientists, and discussions with his children, about the impact of atmospheric warming on our future."

 Personal life

 Inglis and his wife Mary Anne have five grown children, and they live on a small farm near Travelers Rest, north of Greenville.
 He is a member of St. John in the Wilderness, an Episcopal congregation in Flat Rock, NC.
 In 2015, he signed an amicus brief calling for the recognition of same-sex marriage.

 On October 2, 2023, Inglis wrote an op-ed in the New York Times urging his fellow Republicans to consider the long range consequences of their votes, and arguing that when they "grow up" and look back on their careers they will ask themselves "Was I an agent of chaos in a house divided, or did I work to bring America together, healing rifts and bridging divides?"